slowernews/wisdom-tldr/chapters/1-1_self_foundation.md

 ## On effort

 <!--
-+ x@signulll -- i’m not lazy, i just don’t want to hit my brain’s token limit for the day.
+-- x\@signulll] * i’m not lazy, i just don’t want to hit my brain’s token limit for the day.

-- Chesterfield told his son in a 1754 letter that laziness is suicide by proxy, because by killing time you’re killing yourself.
++ Chesterfield told his son in a 1754 letter that laziness is suicide by proxy, because by killing time you’re killing yourself.
 -->

 > *"The superior man is modest in his speech but exceeds in his actions."